Do you have to be barefoot for Judo?

 And in addition to that.
 Kano also emphasized the importance of mental and moral development in judo, and the sport quickly gained popularity in Japan and around the world.

 How much groundwork does judo cover?

-Judo practitioners are trained in a variety of ne-waza techniques and are encouraged to develop a well-rounded skillset that includes both standing and ground techniques.
+As a judo practitioner, you will be trained in various ne-waza techniques throughout your time in Judo.
+I highly encourage you to develop a comprehensive skillset that includes both standing and ground techniques.